designstem/projects/equilibrium/index.md

 <caption>💻👁️💬 Observe, research and discuss</caption>

-1. Find other eco friendly substitutes for plastic or other similar projects.
+1. Find other eco-friendly substitutes for plastic or other similar projects.
 2. Look around at your home.
 How much plastic do you use?
-Find out if there are alternatives for items made of plastic, e.g. there are toothbrushes made of bamboo.
+Find out if there are alternatives for items made of plastic, e.g., there are toothbrushes made of bamboo.
 3. Come up with ideas on how to avoid plastic in your everyday life.
 Use the internet as a research tool.
-4. Discuss your ideas in class.
-Is it very difficult to be eco friendly?
+4. Discuss your thoughts in class.
+Is it challenging to be eco-friendly?

 <br>